tasket/wyng-backup/README.md

 The special delimeter used to separate the _volname_ (archive volume name) and the _path_ is ':|:' which means this option cannot be used to `send` directly to volume names in the archive which contain that character sequence.

+`--session-strict=on|off`

+For receive, verify, diff: If set to 'on' (the default) Wyng won't retrieve volumes from next-oldest session if the specified volumes don't have an exact match for the specified session.
+When set to 'off' Wyng will try to retrieve the next-oldest version of the volume if one exists.

 `--local_from=_json file_`